Photo collage of SUMA FCU HQs - Nepperhan Ave., Palisade Ave. & Executive Blvd. locations

 In 2023, SUMA FCU's charter was amended to include membership availability for parishioners of Sts.
 Peter & Paul Ukrainian Catholic Church in Spring Valley, NY and St. Vladimir Ukrainian Catholic Cathedral in Stamford, CT.

-In 2024, SUMA FCU's charter was amended to include membership availability for parishioners of St. Andrew's Ukrainian Religious and Cultural Center (Oseredok) in North Port, FL Epiphany of our Lord Ukrainian Catholic Church in St. Petersburg, FL, and St. Mary's Ukrainian Catholic Church in North Port, FL.
+In 2024, SUMA FCU's charter was amended to include membership availability for parishioners of St. Andrew's Ukrainian Religious and Cultural Center (Oseredok) in North Port, FL Epiphany of our Lord Ukrainian Catholic Church in St. Petersburg, FL, and St. Mary's Ukrainian Catholic Church and Ukrainian Baptist Church in North Port, FL.

 Save Big, Support Locally, Bank Near & Far